TGRHavoc/live_map/docs/events.md

 end
 ```

-### livemap:RemovePlayer
+### livemap:RemovePlayer(void)

 Stops sending the player's data over websockets.

+!!! warning
-> Note: If at _any_ point after this, you call the AddPlayerData or UpdatePlayerData events
+    If at _any_ point after this, you call the AddPlayerData or UpdatePlayerData events
-> the data added will be sent.
+    the data added will be sent.

-> This event should only be used if you know for 100% sure that no more data should be sent to the interface (e.g. if the player leaves the server).
+    This event should only be used if you know for 100% sure that no more data should be sent to the interface
+    (e.g. if the player leaves the server).

 #### Parameters <!-- omit in toc -->